 Pier Angeli is shoehorned into a thankless cameo as a Belgian civilian.
 Subsidiary Axis threats are represented by Werner Peters (busy in the 60s playing casually unpleasant Nazis), Barbara Werle (talentless girlfriend of Cinerama’s boss, who also tossed her, figuratively, into Krakatoa, East Of Java) and Karl Otto Alberty (later to help ‘Kelly’ & Telly heist a bank).
 The odious screenplay was brewed up by Bernard Gordon, John Melson, Philip Yordan and Milton Sperling.

-* Ken Annakin’s very amusing autobiography “So You Wanna Be A Director?” has some fun anecdotes on the large, fairly rushed production.
+* Ken Annakin’s very amusing autobiography “So You Wanna Be A Director?” has fun anecdotes on the large, fairly rushed production.
 He liked it (so did I, when I was ten), but he had much better action epics on his resume, namely Swiss Family Robinson and The Longest Day.
 One guy that didn’t appreciate it was Dwight Eisenhower: the former commander in Europe and ex-President was disgusted over the FUBAR presentation, and said so publicly.

 One silly note from the Notice What Others Don’t Dept: in the opening credits, after the stars are billed, comes the usual “and”, “with” and “featuring”, (an ‘old days’ thing now) normally giving credit to bit players who had enough dialogue to constitute a “part”.
 In this instance, maybe five of these guys had anything to say, yet someone, likely one of the producers, made the call that saw fully three dozen were listed.
-Like Warner’s claiming 200 tanks (as if 75 wasn’t sufficient?), it just comes off as “fool-‘ya” padding, to make it seem like a somehow more prestigious production.
+Like Warner’s claiming 200 tanks (as if 75 wasn’t sufficient?), it just comes off as “fool ‘ya” padding, to make it seem like a somehow more prestigious production.
 Kid kids, that’s a given, but don’t kid a kidder, buddy.

 As for credulous credit, one of the movies military advisors was former general Meinrad von Lauchert, whose tanks made the furthest punch into the Allied forces.
 What this Panzer-commanding Iron Cross recipient thought of the movie can only be surmised.

 ** The bulk of the Nazi war machine was being chewed up in the East by the Russians.
 The Wehrmacht‘s desperate last gasp at buying time in the West against the Americans and British was a costly embarrassment for the Allies, but a doom knell for Herr Hitler.
-American casualties reached 89,000, including as many as 19,000 killed and 23,000 captured.
+U.S. casualties reached 89,000, with as many as 19,000 killed and 23,000 captured.
 German losses came to 100,000.
 British units suffered 1,400.
 Caught in the middle, at least 3,000 civilians died.

 The best feature film about “the Bulge” remains 1949’s Battleground.
-Others that are set in or touch on it, a mixed bag, include Castle Keep (colorful nonsense), Wunderland (pap on the hoof), Attack (good), A Midnight Clear (recm.), The Last Blitzkrieg (Van Johnson as a German saboteur?
+Others that are set in or touch on it, a mixed bag, include Castle Keep (colorful nonsense), Wunderland (pap on the hoof), Attack (good), A Midnight Clear (barf), The Last Blitzkrieg (Van Johnson as a German saboteur?
 Uh…nein), Saints and Soldiers (well-reviewed).
 Patton devotes an excellent segment to it.
 The superb miniseries Band Of Brothers (highly recm.) features two powerful episodes on the subject.